 Q: Is Northpoint affiliated with the church?

 A: Northpoint is a non-denominational program and is unaffiliated with any specific denomination or church.
-However, Northpoint has a rental agreement and strategic partnership in place with ITOWN Church to provide facilities and support for our program.
+However, Northpoint has a long-term lease agreement in place with Hope Church.

 Q: What if we do not have our children immunized?